-- 1. Check the most recent Drug List we provided electronically. - 2.
+- 1. Check the most recent "Drug List" we provide electronically on our website. - 2.
 Visit the plan's website (Simpra.com).
-The Drug List on the website is always the most current. - 3.
-Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
+The "Drug List" on the website is always the most current. - 3.
+Call Member Services to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list.